 Signal Processing in Audiology

-Designing the next-generation methods for recording neurophysiological signals from the human auditory system
+Designing the new methods for recording neurophysiological signals from the human auditory system

 The Signal Processing in Audiology research team consists of researchers from the ‘Signal Theory, Telematics and Communications’, ‘Electronics and Computer Technology’ and ‘Surgery and Surgical Specialties’ departments at the University of Granada, as well as medical personnel from the ‘Otorhinolaryngology’ service of the San Cecilio Clinical University Hospital in Granada, Spain.

-Our research focuses on Auditory evoked potentials — voltage-wave signals recorded via electrophysiology that represent neurophysiological activity elicited by an auditory stimulus, and pursues the objectives below.
+Our research focuses on Auditory Evoked Potentials (AEPs), voltage-wave signals recorded via electrophysiology that represent neurophysiological activity elicited by an auditory stimulus.
+Our objectives are:

-• Open up new avenues in hearing research by developing technology that enables the study of the human auditory system in highly flexible conditions
+- Open up new methods in hearing research by developing technology that enables the study of the human auditory system in highly flexible conditions

 Projects

-Find all the relevant information about our research projects
+Find the relevant information about our research projects

 Dissemination